International schools for families relocating to the UK

 The oldest school in England and a world-renowned coeducational day and boarding school for ages 13–18.
 Blending centuries of tradition with modern innovation, King’s offers outstanding academic programmes, exceptional music, drama and sport beside Canterbury Cathedral.

-No providers match your current filters.
+No schools match your current filters.

-Clear all filters to see all providers, or
+Clear filters to see every school, or

-suggest a provider →
+suggest a school →

 International schools in the UK — what families need to know